 June 23, 2017

-The Old Guitar and Other Stories by KS Agustin is a collection of fifty short but poignant, endearing, and didactic works of flash fiction that will make you ponder and contemplate on life.
+The Old Guitar and Other Stories is a collection of short but entertaining, touching, memorable, and inspirational flash fiction that will make you ponder and contemplate on life.

-“The Toymaker” features a rich businessman who ran away from home to follow through on his passion.
+A successful businessman who ran away to follow through on his real passion

-“The Picnic” presents a seemingly ordinary but cryptic summons from the generous but mysterious owner of a successful company.
+A cryptic summons from the owner of a successful company

 For more details about this book, follow KS Agustin (@kimmyschemy06) on twitter.